-How to Choose a Computer Science Specialization
+How Hard is it to Get a Computer Science Degree?

 Jobs in computer science are in high demand.
 Seventeen of the 50 positions on Glassdoor’s list of the best jobs in the United States—which was based on earning potential, job satisfaction, and the number of job openings in 2021—were in the computer science and technology field.